2014 HSC Rules and Procedures guide

 If your personal details change from those provided to the Board of Studies on your Confirmation of Entry, you must advise your school to inform the Board as soon as possible.
 The Board needs your current address, including your email address, to send you important information such as advice of dates and venues for practical and Languages oral examinations, HSC results and nomination letters for HSC showcase events.
-If you are requesting an ATAR, you must also change your address with Universities Admissions Centre (UAC).
+If you are requesting an ATAR, you must also change your address with the Universities Admissions Centre (UAC).

 3.3 Eligibility for courses

-Remember that there are specific eligibility rules for:
+Be aware that there are specific eligibility rules for:

 - all Beginners Language courses

 - Continuers Language courses in languages where there are also Heritage or Background Speakers courses (Chinese, Indonesian, Japanese and Korean)